The surname Mazzotti is a common occupational

 Early Notables of the Mazzotti family (pre 1700)

 Prominent among members of the family was Filippo Mazzola, a famous painter from Parma during the late 15th century.
 His works can be seen in Padua, Parma, Strasburg, Naples, London, Venice

 , and Massachusetts.
 Guido Mazzoni was a famous sculptor from Modena around 1450.
-He is also known as "Il Paganino," and...
-Another 220 words (16 lines of text) are included under the topic Early Mazzotti Notables in all our PDF Extended History products and printed products wherever possible.
+He is also known as "Il Paganino," and among his works is a bust of King Ferrante of Naples.
+Giulio Mazzoni was a famous painter and sculptor in Piacenza during the early 16th century, an was a pupil of Vasari.
+Marc'Antonio Mazzone was a Venetian musician who wrote 2 books of madrigals during the 16th century.
+Jacopo di...
+Another 170 words (12 lines of text) are included under the topic Early Mazzotti Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mazzotti family to the New World and Oceana

 Discovered in the immigration and passenger lists were a number of people bearing the name Mazzotti: Baldo Mazzarelli, who arrived in Philadelphia in 1866, Concetta and Filomena Mazza, who arrived in New York in 1881 aboard the S.S.
 Vincenzo Florio from Palermo, Antonio Mazza and Donato Mazzeo, who both sailed on the Orsola, arriving in New York March 8, 1882, as well as Antonio Mazzaro, who was Naturalized in Ashtabula County, Ohio between the years 1875-1906..

 Contemporary Notables of the name Mazzotti (post 1700)